Seby Zavala Player Props: White Sox vs. Rays

-The Chicago White Sox and Seby Zavala, who went 0-for-3 last time out, take on Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+After going 0-for-4 in his last game, Seby Zavala and the Chicago White Sox face the Tampa Bay Rays (who will start Zach Eflin) at 1:40 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Rays.

 Seby Zavala Game Info & Props vs. the Rays